 No matter how many tests are conducted each year, planners should schedule them well in advance to ensure maximum participation.
-Also, planners should develop a progressive, incremental schedule that includes a timetable of events.
+Also, planners should develop a progressive, incremental testing schedule that includes a timetable of events.

-Q46 What testing options are available for BCM programs?
+Q 47 What testing options are available for BCM programs?

 Testing options for a BCM program come in all shapes and sizes.
 (See the Appendix for a detailed list of testing options.)
 Regardless of the testing option employed, the BCM team should incorporate actual data and simulate real-world conditions whenever possible, and the facilitation team should develop test scenarios based on results from the risk assessment.
 Additionally, teams should not ignore unlikely events that could occur (e.g., COVID-19).
-If the organization is new to BCM testing, it should start small and slowly work up the maturity curve.
-For example, management could begin by having "tabletop" discussions regarding various recovery scenarios with the business.
-From there, management could enhance the test to include a coordinated, sample-based recovery of applications, processes and departments, and ultimately graduate to performing a fully simulated test that includes restoring major components of the business and the supporting IT environment simultaneously.
+If the organisation is new to BCM testing, it should start small and slowly work up the maturity curve.
+For example, management could begin by having tabletop discussions regarding various recovery scenarios with the business.
+From there, management could enhance the test to include a coordinated, sample-based recovery of applications, processes and departments, and graduate to perform a fully simulated test that includes restoring major components of the business and the supporting IT environment simultaneously.

 Further, business continuity coordinators should be empowered to be original, to encourage engagement of their recovery teams, and to be creative during the testing.
 The following creative measures may be considered:

 - Facilitating a test like the Monopoly® board game.
-The test could then use "Chance Cards" to insert unanticipated variables into the test process - Inserting realism into testing exercises by asking key personnel to consider a localized or regional disaster (e.g., tornado or hurricane) that can result in key BCM team members or other personnel being shut out of the communication aspects of the exercise or to "sit out" the entire exercise.
-This would help evaluate how alternate personnel responds to the situation if key decision makers are unavailable. - Organizations should incorporate variability in testing approaches.
-Conducting the same test twice a year could lead quickly to stagnant outcomes, a lack of perceived value and bored participants.
+The test could then use "Chance Cards" to insert unanticipated variables into the test process. - Inserting realism into testing exercises by asking key personnel to consider a localised or regional disaster (e.g., tornado or hurricane) that can result in key BCM team members or other personnel being shut out of the communication aspects of the exercise or to "sit out" the entire exercise.
+This would help evaluate how alternate personnel responds to the situation if key decision-makers are unavailable. - Organisations should incorporate variability in testing approaches.
+Conducting the same test twice a year could lead quickly to stagnant outcomes, a lack of perceived value and bored participants. - Organisations that are adopting operational resilience practices should also consider that their exercises use "extreme but plausible" scenarios and involve crossfunctional teams of business, IT and vendor personnel, where appropriate.

-Q 47 Should organizations expand testing beyond IT?
+Q 48 Should organisations expand testing beyond IT?

-Organizations should create a testing strategy and policy that dictates standards and guidelines for both the business and technology teams and functions.
-All areas of the organization can experience disruptions unrelated to the loss of technology (e.g., loss of key personnel, facilities, vendors) and need to be adequately prepared.
+Organisations should create a testing strategy and policy that dictates standards and guidelines for both the business and technology teams and functions.
+All areas of the organisation can experience disruptions unrelated to the loss of technology (e.g., loss of key personnel, facilities, vendors) and need to be prepared.